amyschmid/DtxR/README.md

 - Packages
     - numpy
     - matplotlib
-- Notebook: dtxr-booleanmodeling.ipynb
+- ![Boolean modeling Jupyter notebook] dtxr-booleanmodeling.ipynb

 ## Instructions
-Evaluate code cells in the notebook to recapitulate Figure 5 and Supplementary Figure S1.
+Evaluate code cells in the notebook to recapitulate ![Figure 5] and ![Supplementary Figure S1].

 ## Acknowledgements
 - Thanks to Paul Magwene for Boolean modeling tutorials and helpful discussions.